-Most contractors and tree removal companies in North Carolina are good business people, and many local merchants pitch in to help their community recover from a disaster.
+Most contractors and tree removal professionals in North Carolina are good business people, and many local merchants pitch in to help their community recover from a disaster.
 However, some scammers travel to areas that have been hit by storms and other disasters to take advantage of consumers.

 Follow these tips to avoid trouble with home repair after a disaster: